The Nursery Department

 We encourage parents / carers to be as involved as possible in their child’s education and as such, they are sent information each half term, detailing the learning to be undertaken and how best they can support their child.

 Children are constantly encouraged to ‘be the best they can be’ and as such are encouraged to follow our school code of conduct which outlines the behaviours that children should exhibit in order to be good citizens both in school and throughout their lives.
 We place a great deal of importance on rewarding children for positive behaviour and a ‘can do’ attitude and as such offer the children a wide range of incentives including medal assembly, golden time and an end of year gold trip for children whose behaviour and attitude have been consistently good throughout the year.

-Throughout Key Stage 2 children undertake a range of visits including a residential trip in Year 4 and a trip to Paris in Year 6.They are also given many opportunities to work alongside a range of visitors to the school including artists, musicians and sports coaches.
+Throughout Key Stage 2 children undertake a range of visits including a residential trip in Year 4 and a trip to York in Year 6.They are also given many opportunities to work alongside a range of visitors to the school including artists, musicians and sports coaches.

 At the end of Key Stage 2 children undertake visits to their high schools.
 These transition days together with the work that is undertaken throughout the juniors, help to ensure that your child is confident and independent and completely ready to begin their new learning journey at high school.

 We have a whole school approach to planning in both the long, medium and short term which is organised according to the needs of the children and the requirements of the National Curriculum.

 The planning systems used take into account the differences in learning and teaching in the Foundation Stage, Key Stage 1 and Key Stage 2.
 It ensures that all children have equal access to the curriculum, including those with special needs.
 Planned activities also take into account different learning styles and the interests of the children.